-According to the BLS, diagnostic medical sonographers are expected to be in extremely high demand through at least 2029, with the field adding 15,600 new jobs in the U.S. over that time at an increase of 12 percent (BLS May 2020).
-The median annual wage in the field is $75,920, with the lowest-paid 10 percent earning less than $53,790 and the highest-paid 10 percent earning more than $105,340.
+According to the BLS, diagnostic medical sonographers are expected to be in extremely high demand through 2031, with the field adding 14,700 new jobs in the U.S. over that time at an increase of 15 percent (BLS 2022).
+The median annual wage in the field is $77,740, with the lowest-paid 10 percent earning less than $59,640 and the highest-paid 10 percent earning more than $101,650.

-Diagnostic medical sonographers may earn an associate’s degree or a bachelor’s degree in the field, but some also go through non-degree certification programs.
+Diagnostic medical sonographers may earn an associate’s or bachelor’s degree in the field, but some also go through non-degree certification programs.
 In most cases, graduates will need to become certified by the American Registry for Diagnostic Medical Sonography (ARDMS) or the ARRT before seeking employment.
-Some employers will hire new graduates, provided they become certified within a specific amount of time.
+However, some employers will hire new graduates, provided they become certified within a specific amount of time.

-The following links should help get a thorough overview of this diagnostic imaging career and the opportunities therein.
+The following links provide a thorough overview of this diagnostic imaging career and the opportunities therein.

 - “Apply for an Examination,” ARDMS: Learn the specific prerequisites for sitting for an exam to become certified by the ARDMS in any specialty.